notblackout/kf2-controlled-difficulty/dynamic_settings.md

 increase from one wave to the next, slowly turning the screws?
 Dynamic Settings help you do this automatically with precision and repeatability.

-### Supported Options
+### Supported Settings

-The following CD options support dynamism:
+The following CD settings support dynamism:

 * `BossFP`
 * `CohortSize`